 So it is a scary circumstance.

-Anyway, um moving on to uh uh gun control.
+Anyway, moving on to gun control.

-That's not new, though.
+Yeah, that's not new, though.

-But it's just added evidence of the drug cartels willing to take out a judge in their own comp country, they're probably not very reluctant to take out prosecutors here.
+If the drug cartel is willing to take out a judge in their own country, they're probably not very reluctant to take out prosecutors here.

 I mean, everybody in Mexico is afraid of them.

-Nobody really tries to Imprison them or punish them.
+Nobody really tries to imprison them or punish them.

 They own everybody.

-Fast and Furious actually ended up arming Mexican drug cartels with guns from gun shops in Arizona.
+In one instance, Fast and Furious actually ended up arming Mexican drug cartels with guns from gun shops in Arizona.

 Anyway, let me take a brief time out here, my friends.